vkumaresan/vkumaresan.github.io/aboutme.md

 title: About me
 ---

+Data Scientist @ Aetna (a CVS Health company)

+Entrepeneur-in-Progress

-Master in Interdisciplinary Data Science student, Duke University
+Master in Interdisciplinary Data Science, Duke University

-Data Scientist/Entrepeneur-in-Progress

 Passionate about using data to observe and build products that improve human behavior.